 An appeal by the student to a committee decision must be made in writing within five (5) days of receiving the written notification of the committee's decision.
-The appeal must be addressed to the Helms College President, who will render a final decision based on the record presented.
+The appeal must be addressed to the Helms College Executive Vice President of Education, who will render a final decision based on the record presented.
 The Discipline Committee is a non-adversarial process, and no student will have representation by counsel or others during the process.